 Honours Degree Programmes are offered in Botany, Chemistry, Computer Science, Mathematics, Physics and Zoology.
 Students will be selected for these programmes based on their academic performance.
-Each Department of study will decide on the number of students to be enrolled into Honours Degree Programme depending on its requirements, available facilities and student performances.
-All Honours Degree Programmes shall be of four-year duration.
+Each Department of study will decide on the number of students

 3.9.1 Criteria for Selection to a Honours Degree programme